 The side benefit of this structure is that it also made it easy for me to show statistics for the specific types.
 Each aircraft family page still includes all the flights it did before, but it also shows a list of types, and clicking on one of those types provides details for that type.

-BoardingPassclass for parsing and interpreting IATA Bar Coded Boarding Pass (BCBP) data
+BoardingPassclass for parsing and interpreting Bar Coded Boarding Pass (BCBP) formatted data.

-BoardingPassEmailmodule for connecting to an IMAP email account, finding PKPass attachments, and processing them
+BoardingPassEmailmodule for connecting to an IMAP email acccount, finding PKPass attachments, and processing them.